SamsungInternet/three-effects/README.md

 ## Post Processing

+The library works by attaching listeners on the scene.onBeforeRender and onAfterRender and after that post processing happens automatically when renderer.render is called with the enchanced scene object.

-The library exposes the attachEffects function, which takes THREE.Scene objects as its argument and returns control functions tied to the provided scene object.
+A single function, attachEffects, is exposed from the module that takes THREE.Scene objects as argument and returns functions/closures tied to the provided scene object.

 Internally, attachEffects binds the scene.onBeforeRender and .onAfterRender callback handlers to swap render targets and perform post processing transparently.